 Aboriginal water-related values are vulnerable to climate change.
 For example, reduced rainfall may see significant ecological or cultural sites along waterways not receiving the levels of water they have in the past.
 DELWP is working with Traditional Owners to better understand what the expected impacts of climate change will be on Aboriginal cultural values associated with water, what can be done to adapt to the changes, and what we can learn from Traditional Owners and Aboriginal groups about how to adapt to water-related changes.

-DELWP is partnering with the Dja Dja Wurrung Clans Aboriginal Corporation to undertake this work, and the action will be completed in 2021.
+DELWP is partnering with the Dja Dja Wurrung Clans Aboriginal Corporation to undertake this ongoing work.

 As part of stakeholder consultation to develop adaptation actions for the Pilot WSAAP, staff from different water sector organisations identified a desire to learn more from one another, by sharing case studies and other information about climate change adaptation.